blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 ${solution_name} has two modes:

-* Host mode, for running on a Linux machine/Linux virtual machine (VM) where ${solution_name} can perform Docker operations using a Docker engine.
+* Host mode, for running on a Linux machine/Linux virtual machine (VM) where ${solution_name} can perform Docker operations using a Docker Engine.
 * Container mode, for running in a container, started by Docker, Kubernetes, OpenShift, and others.

 #### Host mode

-Host mode (default) is for Linux machines/VMs where ${solution_name} can perform Docker operations using a Docker engine.
+Host mode (default) is for Linux machines/VMs where ${solution_name} can perform Docker operations using a Docker Engine.

 In host mode, ${solution_name} is a utility that automates the process of using Black Duck to discover security, license, and operational risks associated with Linux-based Docker images.
 It discovers components using the target Docker image's package manager; therefore, the results